PowerShell/DscResources/CONTRIBUTING.md

 Links can also have reference headers in the same document with the syntax `[visible link text](#my-section-header)`.
 The headers cannot have punctuation and all spaces must be replaced by hyphens in the link 'URL'.

+## Reviewing Pull Requests
+Though only maintainers can *merge* a pull request, anyone from the community may *review* a pull request.
+Maintainers will still take a quick look at code before merging it, but reviews by community members often help pull requests get merged much faster as there are very few maintainers and a lot of pull requests to review.